Hindu Singh Sodha

-Hindu Singh Sodha, (born 2 May 1956) is a well known activist for the cause of Pakistani Refugees in India.
-He resides in Jodhpur Rajasthan but travels for most of the time meeting refugees.
+Hindu Singh Sodha (born 2 May 1956) is a well known activist for the cause of Pakistani refugees in India.
+He resides in Jodhpur, Rajasthan, but travels most of the time for meeting refugees.
 He is the founder of Pak Vishthapit Sangh (1999), Seemant Lok Sangathan (2005) and Universal Just Action Society – UJAS (2008).

 Family background

 Hindu Singh's family belongs to Chachro in Tharparkar, within Sindh province of Pakistan.
 His father was a Pakistani, while his mother was an Indian from Rajasthan.